-An untrained employee uses them like a hunter uses a shotgun to shoot into the air, hoping a bullet strikes a bird.
+An untrained employee uses them like a hunter who uses a shotgun to shoot into the air, hoping a bullet strikes a bird.

 But if you truly understand how to sell something in a retail setting, you know the magic only happens when you give the right features to the shopper based on what that shopper told you was important to them.

 To really ace a full-price, premium item sale and to sell it without a discount, you have to be able to compare and contrast various products in a natural way.

-He's not a salesman, he's a sportsman and a user concerned with educating the client about the reasons you want to purchase more expensive shells.
+He's not a salesman; he's a sportsman and a user concerned with educating the client about why you want to purchase more expensive shells.

 He shares his wisdom in practical, real-world examples like, "Think about the birds you've lost while shooting "bargain" shells.
 Every one of us has shot a duck or goose with standard steel, seen it flinch from the hit, but then watched it go on flying as though totally unaffected.
 Finally, a quarter-mile away, it folds up and drops like a stone in the middle of the thickest cattail slough in the state.
 Even a world-champion retriever brings back few of those birds.
 It happens more than we like to remember.
 It's impossible to put a value on a lost bird."